JacobPfau/procgenAISC/README.md

 # Objective Robustness in Procgen

-This is a fork of the [procgen benchmark](https://github.com/openai/procgen) that implements modifications for the paper [Objective Robustness in Deep Reinforcement Learning](https://arxiv.org/abs/2105.14111).
+This is a fork of the [procgen benchmark](https://github.com/openai/procgen) that implements modifications for the paper Objective Robustness in Deep Reinforcement Learning.

-## Training code

-Code to reproduce the results from the paper is [available from this repository](https://github.com/jbkjr/train-procgen-pytorch/tree/objective-robustness) on branch `objective-robustness`.

 ## Descriptions of the modified environments